IngeniozIT/router/README.md

 Route::get('/hello', MyHandler::class, with: ['name' => 'world']);
 ```

-Attributes can also be defined globally for all routes inside a group:
+Attributes can also be defined globally for all the routes inside a group:

 ```php
 $routes = new RouteGroup(